spessasus/spessasynth_lib/docs/extra/all-npm-exports.md

 ### Audio Effects
 See [direct synth access](../getting-started/main-thread-rendering.md) for more information.
-- FancyChorus - the chorus processor that the synthesizer uses
+- ChorusProcessor - the chorus processor that the synthesizer uses
 - getReverbProcessor - automatically sets up a ConvolverNode with the built-in impulse response

 ### MIDI